-In preparation for his return trip to Sumba, Petr went looking for the best children’s nature books he could find in the capital city, Jakarta.
-He filled his backpack and brought back more than 50 books!
+Lacking a network of eco-conscious educators, books appeared as the perfect tool to make the kids curious about nature.
+Petr went looking for the best children’s environmental books he could find in the capital city, Jakarta.
+Cramming his backpacks, he brought more than 50 of them back to Sumba.

 MEET THE TEAM

-We are a small but passionate team promoting eco-literacy to children across Indonesia
+We are a small but passionate team promoting education for sustainability to children across Indonesia

 “While learning about different cultures around the world I noticed that happier people are not those who are surrounded by material, but those who are closely connected with nature, who accept the fact that humans are not the superior species that should seek to monopolize the planet.
 I tried to study this phenomenon, to find out what nature provides us and gradually became interested in environmentalism.
 Finally, I set my heart upon dedicating efforts and time to promote the love of nature and a sustainable way of life.”